Demgainschill/paytm-tpsl/README.md

 ## Requirements
 1. Must have the screen session of firefox-esr be zoomed at "100%"
 2. Must have the inactive alt+tab screen as the payments gateway tpsl.
+3.A file named created in the CWD with either the "error message" or the "Payees name".
-3. The Steps to reproduce has been reported.
+4.The Steps to reproduce has been reported.

 ## Dependency
 1.xdotool